-Subsequent to the adoption of ASU 2016-13 on January 1, 2020, to estimate and recognize an allowance for credit losses on loans held-for-investment and the related unfunded commitments, the Company continues to use a third party licensed probability-weighted analytical model.
-The Company employs quarterly updated macroeconomic forecasts, which reflect expectations for overall economic output, interest rates, values of real estate properties and other factors, including the ongoing impact of the COVID-19 pandemic on the overall U.S. economy and commercial real estate markets generally.
+Subsequent to the adoption of ASU 2016-13 on January 1, 2020, to estimate and recognize an allowance for credit losses on loans held-for-investment and the related unfunded commitments, the Company continues to use a third-party licensed probability-weighted analytical model.
+The Company employs quarterly updated macroeconomic forecasts, which reflect expectations for overall economic output, interest rates, values of real estate properties and other factors, including the ongoing impacts of the COVID-19 pandemic, geopolitical instability and the Federal Reserve monetary policy on the overall U.S. economy and commercial real estate markets generally.
 Significant inputs to the Company's estimate of the allowance for credit losses include loan specific factors such as debt service coverage ratio, or DSCR, loan to value ratio, or LTV, remaining contractual loan term, property type and others.
-As part of the quarterly review of the portfolio, the Company assesses the expected repayment date of each loan, which is used to determine the contractual term for purposes of computing the CECL reserve.
+As part of the quarterly review of the portfolio, the Company assesses the expected repayment date of each loan, which is used to determine the contractual term for purposes of computing the current expected credit loss, or CECL, reserve.
 In certain instances, for loans with unique risk and credit characteristics, the Company may instead elect to employ different methods to estimate an allowance for credit losses that also conform to ASU 2016-13 and related guidance.

-As of March 31, 2022, the Company recognized an allowance for credit losses related to its loans held-for-investment of \$4.2 million, which reflects a write-off of \$10.1 million on a loan held-for-investment and a total increase in the provision for credit losses of \$3.4 million for the three months ended March 31, 2022.
-The increase of \$3.4 million includes an additional \$2.1 million of reserve on the loan prior to write-off.
-The remaining increase in the Company's provision for credit losses was related to changes in the portfolio mix and implementing in its analysis a more conservative macroeconomic forecast driven by an elevated uncertainty for macroeconomic outlook due to inflationary pressures, continuing supply chain disruptions, interest rate volatility and other factors.
+As of June 30, 2022, the Company recognized an allowance for credit losses related to its loans held-for-investment of \$7.3 million, which reflects a total increase in the provision for credit losses of \$13.1 million for the three months ended June 30, 2022.
+The increase of \$13.1 million includes a \$4.0 million increase in the allowance for credit losses related to an office loan with an unpaid balance of \$93.8 million that was individually assessed in accordance with ASU 2016-13 during the three months ended June 30, 2022, as further discussed below.
+The other loan that was individually assessed during the three months ended June 30, 2022, had been previously reserved for and there was no change in the reserve during the three months ended June 30, 2022.
+The remaining increase in the Company's provision for credit losses was related to changes in the portfolio mix and implementing in its analysis a more conservative macroeconomic forecast driven by an elevated uncertainty for the macroeconomic outlook due to inflationary pressures, continuing supply chain disruptions, interest rate volatility and other factors, moderately offset by a recovery of \$0.5 million on amounts previously written off.

 The allowance for credit losses related to the Company's loans held-for-investment is deducted from the amortized cost basis of related loans, while the allowance for credit losses related to off-balance sheet unfunded commitments on existing loans is recorded as a component of other liabilities on the Company's condensed consolidated balance sheets.
-As of March 31, 2022, the Company recognized \$1.8 million in other liabilities related to the allowance for credit losses on unfunded commitments and recorded a provision for credit losses of \$0.3 million for the three months ended March 31, 2022.
-Changes in the provision for credit losses for both loans held-for-investment and their related unfunded commitments are recognized through net income on the Company's condensed consolidated statements of comprehensive income.
+As of June 30, 2022, the Company recognized \$2.8 million in other liabilities related to the allowance for credit losses on unfunded commitments and recorded a provision for credit losses of \$1.0 million for the three months ended June 30, 2022.
+Changes in the provision for credit losses for both loans held-for-investment and their related unfunded commitments are recognized through net (loss) income on the Company's condensed consolidated statements of comprehensive income.

-The following table presents the changes for the three months ended March 31, 2022, and 2021 in the allowance for credit losses on loans held-for-investment:
+The following table presents the changes for the three and six months ended June 30, 2022, and 2021 in the allowance for credit losses on loans held-for-investment: